Former Notre Dame, Team USA elite swimmer Emily Klueh a mental health officer at Tokyo Paralympics

 Today, at the invitation of the U.S. Olympics committee, Klueh is in Tokyo as a mental health officer serving Paralympic athletes.
 She has been there throughout the competitions, helping others who are facing the same mental health issues she fully understands.
 She understands the importance of helping athletes care for their minds as well as their bodies.

-Emily is the daughter of Jim and Mary Lynn Brunemann (Mary Lynn is a vp with the St. Elizabeth Foundation) of Crescent Springs and the granddaughter of the late Sen. Dick Roeding.
+Emily is the daughter of Jim and Mary Lynn Brunemann (Mary Lynn is an asst. vp with the St. Elizabeth Foundation) of Crescent Springs and the granddaughter of the late Sen. Dick Roeding.

 “When Emily was swimming, we all thought swimming was the goal,” said her mom, Mary Lynn.
 “But we were mistaken – swimming was really a journey to her real goal.”